The serene landscape of ancient Besherman architecture was inviting.

-A flash of Light hammered the demon across the face, followed by the blunt end of Fynn’s mighty hammer.
+A flash of luminary magic hammered the creature across the face, followed by the blunt end of Fynn’s mighty hammer.
 He was holding the handle with both hands and Iliera was surprised he had managed to jump that far into the air.

-“Shut your dirty little demon mouth!”
+“Shut your dirty little Yunai mouth!”
 Fynn shouted as he landed in a roll.
 “She wasn’t finished yet.”

-The demon responded with a firm kick, one that sent poor Fynn sailing across the room and into the stone wall of the structure.
-Iliera was worried, for a moment, but the human had enough sense to throw a protective bubble around himself, and the wall did little more than stop his momentum.
+The creature responded with a firm kick, one that sent poor Fynn sailing across the room and into the stone wall of the structure.
+Iliera was worried, for a moment, but the younger fighter had enough sense to throw a protective bubble of aethereal energy around himself, and the wall did little more than stop his momentum.

-“Enough of your foolish behavior!” the demon shouted again.
+“Enough of your foolish behavior!” the Yunai shouted again.
 “What is it you want?”

 “I want information,” she said.

-“Information?” the demon asked.
+“Information?” the creature asked.
 “You seek knowledge from me?”

 “I am looking for Sionis Sepher.
 What have you done with him?”